java-crypto/cross_platform_crypto/docs/mcrypt_overview.md

 The encryption result is a Base64 encoded string ("afVnIz6DcGkcLX3r8zNTcw==") and this ciphertext is used as input for the decryption function.
 But why do we have two result lines for decryption?

-In the first "Dec" line the decyption result is seemingly the string "123456789012345" and thats the plaintext but when printing out the decryption result as hex encoded string we see that there is a "x00" at the end that is not printed out.
+In the first "Dec" line the decryption result is seemingly the string "123456789012345" and thats the plaintext but when printing out the decryption result as hex encoded string we see that there is a "x00" at the end that is not printed out.
 The "x00" is the result of the "zero padding" on encryption that fills up the plaintext to the block length of our Rijndael-/AES- algorithm (16 bytes).
 This is the <u>direct output</u> of the MCRYPT decryption function.

 The second "Dec" line removes all "x00" at the end of the decryptedtext (via the rtrim-function) and now we receive the original string.